safe-global/safe-docs/pages/miscellaneous/bug-bounty-program.md

 ## Responsible Disclosure Policy

-If you comply with the policies below when reporting a security issue to us, we will not initiate a lawsuit or law enforcement investigation against you in response to your report.
+If you comply with the policies below when reporting a security issue to us, we won't initiate a lawsuit or law enforcement investigation against you in response to your report.

 _We ask that:_